Agent-Hellboy/gunicorn-prometheus-exporter/README.md

 One of the fundamental limitations of the WSGI protocol is that **Python frameworks consume errors and exceptions internally**.
 Most frameworks (Flask, Django, Pyramid, etc.) handle exceptions within their own middleware and error handling systems, making it difficult to capture comprehensive error metrics at the WSGI level.

-This creates a challenge for monitoring tools like ours - we can only capture errors that bubble up to the WSGI layer, while many framework-specific errors are handled internally and never reach the WSGI interface.
+This creates a challenge for monitoring tools like ours , we can only capture errors that bubble up to the WSGI layer, while many framework-specific errors are handled internally and never reach the WSGI interface.

 **Note**: This is a fundamental limitation of the WSGI protocol design.
-While open source communities create valuable tools, single companies often produce more powerful and impactful protocols (like gRPC, GraphQL, Kubernetes).

 ### Our Approach